UnexomWid/playfair/README.md

 ### Machine Code

 Playfair is implemented in Rust, which is compiled to **machine code**.
-It uses N-API in order to communicate with Node, and has a simple `.js` wrapper file which loads it.
+It uses N-API and injects its core logic into `napi_register_module_v1`.
+This means that you can't import it without executing the DRM.

 This makes it considerably harder to reverse-engineer, especially considering that your clients are probably either normal people, or JavaScript developers at best.